scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 A tool to process the aforementioned Excel file with the dialogue transcriptions and output text resource files (TRE) that will be packed along with the external font (see fontCreator tool) into a SUBTITLES.MIX file.
 Currently, a modified version of the ScummVM's BladeRunner engine is required for this MIX file to work in-game.
 Multiple TRE files will be created intermediately in order to fully support subtitles in the game.
 One TRE file includes all in-game spoken quotes and the rest of them correspond to any VQA video sequence that contain voice acting.
 Usage:
 ```
-python2.7 mixResourceCreator.py -x excelWithTranscriptSheets.xls [-ian ./common/actornames.txt] [-cft pathToConfigureFontsTranslationTxt] [--trace]
+python2.7 mixResourceCreator.py -x excelWithTranscriptSheets.xls [-ian pathToActorNamesTxt] [-cft pathToConfigureFontsTranslationTxt] [--trace]
 ```
 The tool __requires__ a valid path to the actornames.txt file, which is included in the samples folder.

 Syntax Notes:
 1. The "-x" switch is followed by the path to the input Excel file (xls) which should contain the transcript sheet(s).
-2. The "-ian" switch is followed by the path to the actornames.txt file -- if this is omitted then the actornames.txt is assumed to reside in the current working directory.
+2. The "-ian" optional switch is followed by the path to the actornames.txt file -- if this is omitted then the file is assumed to reside in the current working directory.
-3. The "-cft" switch is followed by the path to the text configuration file "configureFontsTranslation.txt" -- if this is omitted then the file is assumed to reside in the current working directory.
+3. The "-cft" optional switch is followed by the path to the text configuration file "configureFontsTranslation.txt" -- if this is omitted then the file is assumed to reside in the current working directory.
-4. The "--trace" switch enables extra debug messages to be printed.
+4. The "--trace" optional switch enables extra debug messages to be printed.

 The text configuration file "configureFontsTranslation.txt" a __text file that should be saved in a UTF-8 encoding (no BOM)__, that contains the following:
 1. A key "targetEncoding" with a value of the name of the ASCII codepage that should be used for the character fonts (eg windows-1253).